Johnng007/PowershellNessus/README.md

 # 🤔 ABOUT

 This script exports and downloads Nessus scans based on the scan Name or ID.
-<p>The actions are herein are based on the Nessus Professional API https://developer.tenable.com/reference/navigate  </p>
+<p>The actions herein are based on the Nessus Professional API https://developer.tenable.com/reference/navigate  </p>

 ## 🎫 Mandatory Dependencies